iluwatar/java-design-patterns/decorator/README.md

 }
 ```

-Next we want to add club for the troll.
+Next, we want to add a club for the troll.
 We can do it dynamically by using a decorator:

 ```java
 public class ClubbedTroll implements Troll {